Smartsheet-JB-Brown/Roo-Code/cline_docs/bedrock-cache-strategy-documentation.md

 **Note**: The algorithm preserved both cache points from the previous conversation and placed a new cache point for the new messages.
 This ensures maximum cache hit rates while still adapting to the growing conversation.

-### Example 4: Adding a Fourth Exchange with Cache Point Reallocation
+### Example 4: Adding Messages (With Token Comparison)

-Now let's see what happens when we add a fourth exchange, which will require the algorithm to make decisions about which cache points to preserve:
+In this example, we'll demonstrate how the algorithm handles the case when new messages have a token count small enough that cachePoints should not be changed:

 **Updated Input Configuration with Previous Cache Points:**